Terry A. Doughty

 Terry Alvin Doughty (born 1959) is the chief United States district judge of the United States District Court for the Western District of Louisiana.
 He served as a judge on the Fifth Judicial District Court in Louisiana from 2009 to 2018.

 Early life and education

 Doughty was born in 1959 in Rayville, Richland Parish, Louisiana.
 He received his Bachelor of Science in finance from Louisiana Tech University and his Juris Doctor from the Louisiana State University Law School.

 Career

-From 1985 through 2008, Doughty served as an assistant district attorney for the Fifth Judicial District.
+From 1985 through 2008, Doughty served as an assistant district attorney for the Fifth Judicial District of Louisiana.
 During that period, he prosecuted misdemeanor and felony cases, and litigated post-conviction proceedings and juvenile cases.
 Before joining the district attorney's office, he practiced at the Rayville law firm of Cotton, Bolton, Hoychick & Doughty.

 Judicial career

 State judicial career

 As a judge, Doughty presided over criminal, civil, and juvenile cases arising in the parishes of Franklin, Richland, and West Carroll.
 Elected in 2008 to serve as a judge of the Fifth Judicial District in Louisiana, he replaced retiring Judge Glenn W. Strong.
 He assumed that office on January 1, 2009 and served as chief judge from 2013 to 2014.
 In 2015, Doughty was reelected to the court and received the Citizen Lawyer Award from the Louisiana State Bar Association.
 On March 8, 2018, he retired from the state bench and was succeeded by John Hamilton.